ushitora-anqou/magout/README.md

 ## Features & Tips

 - You can restart web, streaming, and/or sidekiq pods on a regular schedule by using the `periodicRestart` field.
 [See this test manifest](https://github.com/ushitora-anqou/magout/blob/c937fe8f299724c907c398ea5a08b1e157cb0bf7/test/e2e/testdata/values-v4.3.0b1-restart.yaml#L40-L42) for details.
 - You can add your favourite annotations to the pods.
 [See this test manifest](https://github.com/ushitora-anqou/magout/blob/master/test/e2e/testdata/values-v4.3.0b1-restart.yaml#L31-L32).
-This feature is especially useful in combination with [stakater/Reloader](https://github.com/stakater/Reloader) to reload configmaps and secrets specified in the Mastodon resources.
+This feature is especially useful in combination with [stakater/Reloader](https://github.com/stakater/Reloader) to reload configmaps and secrets specified in the MastodonServer resources.
-- Magout can work across namespaces, i.e. you can run Magout in one namespace, and create Mastodon resources in another.
-Of course you can also put them in the same namespace.

 ## License